shpml/fundamentals/05_chapter/09_assessment.md

 In order to complete this assignment you will need to utilize these methods.

-**hints:**

-In order to append your card elements, you're going to need something to append to, in this case a `div` with the class `board`.
+>**Note:** In order to append your card elements, you're going to need something to append to, in this case a `div` with the class `board`.
 In order to find an element to you want to append to, use JavaScript's `document` object to run the method [`getElementsByClassName`](http://www.w3schools.com/jsref/met_document_getelementsbyclassname.asp).

 ## Exercise